AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/2019-08-10-my-9-favorite-video-games-of-all-time.md

 ---
-title: My 8 Favorite Video Games of All Time
+title: My 9 Favorite Video Games of All Time
 layout: post
 excerpt: Of all the games I've played, these are the ones I treasure most.
 Take a look at my favorite video games of all time.
 keywords: [favorite video games, best video games of all time, best video games of all time list, favorite video games of all time, best video games list]
 permalink: /blog/:title/
 ---

 Gaming is my not-so-guilty pleasure—it provides a nice escape into another world and serves as a creative outlet, a medium in which I'm free to do whatever I want.
-Here's a discussion of my eight favorite games of all time.
+Here's a discussion of my nine favorite games of all time.

 ## 1. The Legend of Zelda: The Minish Cap